domfarolino/algorithms/src/datastructures/Vector/README.md

 ```

 as it pulls all the values over by one.
 This procedure can also be done starting at the beginning while maintaining
-two `tmp` variables, and is slightly more complex.
+two `tmp` variables, though is slightly more complex.

-Finally we proceed to add an element to the front of the array by setting `this->_data[0] = elem` and incrementing our
+Finally, we proceed to add an element to the front of the array by setting `this->_data[0] = elem` and incrementing our
 internal size variable (invariant for state accuracy).

 <a name="pop_back"></a>
 ### `void Vector<T>::pop_back();`

-If the internal array is not already empty, decrement internal size variable to make the element at the last position inaccessible.
+If the internal array is not already empty, decrement the internal size variable to make the element at the last position inaccessible.

 <a name="pop_front"></a>
 ### `void Vector<T>::pop_front();`

-This is not as trivial as <a href="#pop_back">pop_back</a> as if the internal array is not already empty, we'll need to
+This is not as trivial as <a href="#pop_back">pop_back</a> as, if the internal array is not already empty, we'll need to
 perform an in place shift.
-Even with a full array this is simple though as we'll just be shifting everything down by one.
+Even with a full array, this is simple as we'll just be shifting everything down by one.
-A simple loop such as
+A simple loop such as:

 ```cpp
 for (int i = 1; i < size; ++i) {